MineBartekSA/clean-show/SPEC.md

 In this document, field names are in PascalCase which isn't a requirement for field names in code

-Models field names should be consistent with the language nameing convention
+Model field names should be consistent with the language naming convention

 SQL table column names and JSON keys should use **snake_case** instead